-© Australian Institute of Health and Welfare 2024 This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+National Indigenous Reform Agreement: P08-Access to healthcare compared to need, 2010 QS Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.
 You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.
 Enquiries relating to copyright should be addressed to info@aihw.gov.au.

 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.
-National Indigenous Reform Agreement: P05-Average daily alcohol consumption and associated risk levels; rates of alcohol consumption at long term risky to high risk levels, 2010 QS Identifying and definitional attributes Metadata item type: Data Quality Statement METEOR identifier: 396228 Registration status: Community Services (retired), Superseded 04/04/2011 Data quality Institutional environment: These surveys are conducted under the Census and Statistics Act 1905.
+National Indigenous Reform Agreement: P08-Access to healthcare compared to need, 2010 QS Identifying and definitional attributes Metadata item type: Data Quality Statement METEOR identifier: 396239 Registration status: Community Services (retired), Superseded 04/04/2011 Data quality Institutional environment: These surveys are conducted under the Census and Statistics Act 1905.
 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, see the ABS Institutional Environment.

-Timeliness: The National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) is conducted every six years.
+Timeliness: The National Aboriginal and Torres Strait Islander Survey (NATSIHS) is conducted every six years.
 The 2004-05 survey was conducted between August 2004 and July 2005.
 First results were released in April 2006.